Health Protection - Beauty Facilities, Skin Piercing and Tattooing

 2003 Code of practice

-2003.1 All Beauty Facilities shall comply with the requirements specified in Council’s Code of Practice for the Management and Operation of Beauty Facilities, Skin Piercing and Tattooing Facilities as the case may be.
+2003.1 All Beauty Facilities shall comply with the requirements specified in the Code of Practice for the Management and Operation of Beauty Facilities and Skin Piercing, and Tattooing Facilities as the case may be.

 2004 Cleansing and repair

 2004.1 In any case where any premises, equipment or procedure used is of a standard or condition whereby users or staff may be exposed to contamination or communicable disease, the licensee shall, on receipt of a notice signed by an authorised officer, alter, cleanse, reconstruct or repair the premises, equipment or procedures as directed within the time specified in the notice, or cease using the premises until any such time as agreed by the authorised officer.